Algebraization of infinite summation: Unconditional summation

 \begin{prop} Let $(X,+)$ be an abelian group, and let $\mathscr{A}\subseteq \power(X)$.
 If $\underline{a}\in X^I$ with $|I|<\infty$, then $x\in X$ is an unconditional sum of $\underline{a}$ if and only if $\sum_{i\in I}a_i -x\in \bigcap_{S\in \mathscr{A}}S$.
 Therefore, a finite unconditional sum exists and is unique if and only if $|\bigcap_{S\in \mathscr{A}}S|=1$, in which case $\Sigma_{\mathscr{A}}$ satisfies finite totality.
 Consequently, the following conditions are equivalent: \begin{itemize} \item empty set existence holds with $\Sigma_{\mathscr{A}}()=0$, \item singletons sum simply under $\Sigma_{\mathscr{A}}$, and \item $\bigcap_{S\in \mathscr{A}}S=\{0\}$. \end{itemize} \end{prop} \begin{proof} Let $\underline{a}\in X^I$ with $I$ finite.
 In Definition \ref{Def:UncondSums}, there is no harm in replacing $F_{S,\underline{a}}$ by any finite superset of $F_{S,\underline{a}}$ contained in $I$.
 Since $I$ is finite, we may as well take $F_{S,\underline{a}}=I$.
 Therefore, $x$ is an unconditional sum of $\underline{a}$ if and only if $\sum_{i\in I}a_i-x\in S$ for each $S\in \mathscr{A}$.
 Equivalently, $ \sum_{i\in I}a_i -x\in \bigcap_{S\in \mathscr{A}}S$.

 An immediate consequence is that some (equivalently, each) finite unconditional sum exists and is unique if and only if $\bigcap_{S\in \mathscr{A}}S$ is a singleton.
-By definition, an unconditional sum contributes to $\Sigma_{\mathscr{A}}$ exactly when it is unique.
+By definition, an unconditional sum contributes an ordered pair to $\Sigma_{\mathscr{A}}$ exactly when the sum is unique.

 The equivalence of the final trio of conditions now follows by noting that iterated addition $\sum_{i\in I}a_i$ is $0$ when $I=\emptyset$, and when $I=\{i_0\}$ the iterated addition is $a_{i_0}$. \end{proof}